xsr1001/game/README.md

 # game
 Game is a working title for development project providing service oriented platform and management system for massively online games.
-Test.